A method to assess trustworthiness of machine coding at scale: Systematic uncertainty in new data sets

 \subsection{Explanation of method}

-In the previous section, we demonstrated that systematic effects between the human and machine coding can be modeled by the parameter $E_C$ when the training set and test set are pulled from the same population.
+In the previous section, we demonstrated that systematic effects between the human and machine coder can be written as a function of $E_C$ when the training set and test set are pulled from the same population.
 Additional systematic effects may arise, however, when the characteristics of students in the test set are different from those represented in the training set \cite{Young_Caballero}.
 These characteristics can impact the machine coding if, for example, the new population of students use language differently than the initial data set.
 For example, students may use unique jargon or special terms that a particular instructor introduced in a particular physics class, but not in others.
 There are, of course, many other ways in which the responses by one population of students may differ systematically from those of another population.

-To account for this additional systematic effect, it is necessary to measure $S$ using a hand-coded set of test set banks from the new population.
-When reporting results, accounting for $S$ then follows the steps from the previous section.
-Next, we will provide an example of measuring $S$ with data from a new population and we will compare it to a measurement of $S$ with data from the same population as the training set.
+To account for this additional systematic effect, we determine the function $S(E_C)$ using human-coded test data from the new population.
+When reporting results, accounting for the systematic then follows the steps from the previous section.
+Though some new human-coding is needed to complete this step, we emphasize that this method limits human-coding to only the amount needed to establish trust in the researchers' ability to measure systematic effects in the new data set.
+Next, we will provide an example of estimating the function $S(E_C)$ with data from a new population and we will compare it to an estimate of $S(E_C)$ with data from the same population as the training set.